 Trips and Visits

 English and Drama GCSE students visit a regional or national theatre to see a professional production to allow them a greater insight into the texts that they are studying.
-This trip is essential to furthering English GCSE results.
+This trip is essential to furthering English and Drama GCSE results.

 We also run a wealth of other trips that are arranged throughout the school year.
 These trips are subject to date changes year on year but they are still frequently run.

-Saturday involves canoeing down the River Wye between Hay-on-Wye and Glasbury.
-During this activity we will learn about the features of the middle course and flooding.
+Saturday involves canoeing down the River Wye between Hay-on-Wye and Glastonbury.
+During this activity we learn about the features of the middle course and flooding.
 On our return to the Centre we will study more about flooding and flood prevention as well as doing other activities such as orienteering.

-Last Updated: January 2019
+Last Updated: October 2022